 Britannia is open year round and is also an exclusive evening venue.
 Drinks receptions for up to 450 and dinners for up to 196 can be hosted in the State Apartments and Royal Deck on board, where an exceptional level of quality, service and hospitality can be delivered.
 Now if only we had a reason to host an event!

 Thank you to the The Royal Yacht Britannia for providing some pictures (© Marc Millar, © Helen Pugh, © Ruth Armstrong) for our blog.
 We were so wrapped up on the experience we never took as much as we would have liked.
-Although this was a sponsored visit, the review is an independent and true reflection of our experience.
+This was a sponsored visit, however, the review / article is an independent, honest and true reflection of our experience.